 UPDATE: Due to unexpected delays getting through state beer registrations, there will be no beer from Stone or Dark Horse breweries.
-Also, The Peddler’s brewery decided not to debut its beer at the festival.
+Also, The Peddler’s brewery will not debut its beer at the festival.

 Tickets are still available to the largest-ever congregation of West Virginia breweries, which will be found at the Rails & Ales craft beer festival on August 12 in Huntington.

 Nineteen West Virginia breweries will send their beer to Huntington, and most will also send brewery ambassadors to tell you all about their products.
 What’s more, a super line-up of national and international brands will be there too.

 Nowhere else in this universe will you find so many WV beers in one place.
 Talk about Almost Heaven.
 This incredible assemblage is drawing interest from near and far, as advance ticket sales show beer fans coming from Louisville, Lexington, Columbus, Pennsylvania, and the Mid- and Upper-Ohio Valley areas in addition to the usual core from Charleston and the Tri-State region.